Pikey Peak and Dudhkunda Lake Solu Khumbu Trek

 What to Bring

-This is a reasonably low trek with generally warm days and chilly evenings, with the coldest night being the one before going up to the lake.
-Do bring warm clothes but also shorts and T-shirts and plenty of underwear.
+This is a reasonably low level trek with generally warm days and chilly evenings, with the coldest night being the one before going up to the peak and to the lake.
+Bring layers of warm clothes but also shorts and T-shirts and plenty of underwear and socks.
 It’s not possible in general to wash clothes because of the time it takes to dry, but sometimes on a hot day you can dry underwear in time for the next morning.

 We have a page called Kit List for trekking in Nepal which will be helpful with packing.
-For footwear most of this trek can be done in walking shoes but it’s a good idea to have shoes with high ankles and a proper sole (Vibram) for the rocky sections.
-As for sleeping, you will need a 3 season bag for the camping nights but in the lodges there is also bedding you can use like blankets.
+For footwear this trek is best done in good hiking shoes or boots but it’s a good idea to have shoes with high ankles and a proper sole (Vibram) for the rocky sections, in case you go over on an ankle.
+As for sleeping, you will need a 3 season bag but in the lodges there is also bedding you can use like blankets.

 Book Your Adventure of a Lifetime Now